FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Control Variables.rst

 6. Global variables are
-   defined on the third tab.
+   defined on the 3\ :sup:'rd' tab.

 .. image:: ../img/Setup-Control-Variables/setupcontrolvariables4.png